The Visual Test: Red vs. Yellow

 ISO 3632 Certification

 For B2B buyers, sensory tests aren't enough.
 You need lab verification.
-The ISO 3632 standard grades saffron into three categories (I, II, and III) based on:
+The ISO 3632 standard grades saffron into three categories based on three key parameters:

 At Pravaha International, every bulk shipment is accompanied by a Certificate of Analysis confirming ISO Grade 1 parameters.